zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_tasks.rst

 nanokernel application does not need to perform any task-level processing, :code:`main()` can simply do an immediate return.

-The :option:`MAIN_STACK_SIZE` configuration option specifies the size, in bytes, of the memory region used for the background task's stack and for other execution context information.
+The :option:`CONFIG_MAIN_STACK_SIZE` configuration option specifies the size, in bytes, of the memory region used for the background task's stack and for other execution context information.

 APIs
 ****